mbtavasoli/k8s_srsran_open5gs/configs/onos/README.md

 > **Caution**: Modifying the network configuration might lead to a loss of SSH access.
 Ensure you have physical access to the machine or the ability to restore access without SSH.
 If access is lost, restore the original netplan file as follows:

-0. To restore the original netplan file in case of loss of SSH access:
     ```bash
     sudo netplan apply /etc/netplan/01-network-manager-all.yaml
     ```